On P^1-stabilization in unstable motivic homotopy theory: Weak cellular estimates of the fiber of the unit map

 {\bf Step 6.} (Treating effective motives) The weakly cellular estimate on the fiber of the stabilization map holds for $E \in \Mod^{\veff}_{H\Z[1/p]}(k)$.
 Indeed, in that case, the relevant weak cellular estimate is contained in Lemma~\ref{lem:caseofveryeffectivemotives}.

-{\bf Step 7.} (Treating the rational plus part of effective covers) To establish the result for $f_NE$ as above, we proceed in two steps, first, we treat the rationalization $f_NE_\Q$; this breaks up into $\pm$ pieces under the decomposition of $\SH(k)_{\Q}$ into eigenspaces of $\varepsilon$ (see the conventions of Paragraph~\ref{par:varepsilonconventions}).
+{\bf Step 7.} (Treating the rational plus part of effective covers) To establish the result for $f_NE$ as above, we proceed in two steps.
+First, we treat the rationalization $f_NE_\Q$; this breaks up into $\pm$ pieces under the decomposition of $\SH(k)_{\Q}$ into eigenspaces of $\varepsilon$ (see the conventions of Paragraph~\ref{par:varepsilonconventions}).
 The $+$-part is described in terms of Voevodsky motives as detailed in Theorem~\ref{thm:rationalizedpluspart}.
-Lemma~\ref{lem:effectivecoverspluspart} implies that $(f_NE_\Q)^+ = 0$, so we conclude that $f_NE_{\Q} \weq (f_NE_{\Q})^{-}$.
+Lemma~\ref{lem:effectivecoverspluspart} implies (recall that we have already reduced to $E = \Sigma^\infty_+X$, $X \in \Sm_k$) that $(f_NE_\Q)^+ = 0$, so we conclude that $f_NE_{\Q} \weq (f_NE_{\Q})^{-}$ (for $N \gg 0$).

 {\bf Step 8.} (Reducing the rational minus part of effective covers to the real-\'etale case) The $-$ part of the decomposition of $\SH(k)_{\Q}$ was identified in terms of the derived category of real-\'etale sheaves of $\Q$-vector spaces (Theorem~\ref{thm:rationalminuspartviaret}).
-In particular, we conclude $(f_NE_\Q)^{-}$ has real-\'etale descent.
+In particular, we conclude $f_N E_\Q \weq (f_NE_\Q)^{-}$ has real-\'etale descent.